SFBC CHURCH FACILITY USE POLICY

 Facilities are available between the hours of 8 a.m. and 8 p.m.
 Use outside these hours may be approved by the pastor or official designee.

 Requests for facility use may be made to the pastor, by submitting the “Church Facility Reservation Request and Agreement” form.
 The event will be reserved and placed on the church calendar only when the pastor or official designee approves the use.
+A reservation for sanctuary use will not be made until the $1,000 payment is made.

-Church members shall not be required to pay a fee for facility usage because maintenance of the facilities will be derived from member tithes and offerings.
+Apart from the sanctuary, church members shall not be required to pay a fee for facility usage because maintenance of the facilities will be derived from member tithes and offerings.

 Name of church member requesting use of facilities: